This is a Scitech Signature Event.

 If you would like to add an event to the calendar, please complete the above form and submit to Kris Powell.

-Archaeology events all month long, all throughout Arizona!
-Note that the “” symbol in the calendar below means a link to an external site that opens in a new window.
-To learn more, read our External Link Disclaimer.
-This Listing of Events is sponsored by the State Historic Preservation Office (SHPO), Arizona State Parks, and the Governor’s Archaeology Advisory Commission.
+Did you know that there are Archaeology events all month long, all throughout Arizona?
+The Listing of Events is sponsored by the State Historic Preservation Office (SHPO), Arizona State Parks, and the Governor’s Archaeology Advisory Commission.
 Diligent efforts have been made to ensure the accuracy of all information on this calendar; however, there is always the possibility of errors or important changes.

 It is advisable to verify event details directly with the venue prior to the event.
-For more detailed information, call Kris Dobschuetz, Archaeological Compliance Specialist, SHPO, (602) 542-7141 or email kdobschuetz(at)azstateparks.gov.
+For more detailed information, call Kris Powell, Archaeological Compliance Specialist, SHPO, (602) 542-7141 or email [email protected]

 Read the Archaeological Site Etiquette Guide

 Do you want to be more involved with Arizona Archaeology?

 The Arizona Site Steward Program is sponsored by the State Historic Preservation Office (SHPO) and is an organization of volunteers that aid the public land managers of Arizona by visiting prehistoric and historic archaeological and paleontological sites on public land and reporting any destruction or vandalism that they note.
 In addition to this site monitoring, Site Stewards are also active in public education through outreach activities.
 Site Stewards are selected, trained, and certified by the SHPO and the Archaeology Advisory Commission.
 Learn More.